- Faculty List

 M. Braunstein, BSc, MSc, PhD (Trinity One Program)

 S. Davis, MA, PhD (Trinity One Program and Associate Director, ES&L Program)

-J. Fitzgibbon, PhD (Trinity One, Associate Director Trinity One Program)
+J. Fitzgibbon, PhD (Trinity One, Acting Director Trinity One Program)

 J. Herold, BA, MA, PhD (First Year Foundations)

 D. Hughes, PhD Candidate (ES&L Program)

 R. McCarney (International Relations Program, James Coutts Distinguished Visitor)

 J. Meehan, PhD (Director of the Bill Graham Centre, International Relations Program)